 Before turning gas under pressure into piping, all openings from which gas can escape should be closed.
 IMMEDIATELY AFTER TURNING ON GAS, the system should be checked for leaks.
 This can be done by watching the 1/2 cubic foot test dial and allowing 5 minutes to show any movement, and by soaping each pipe connection and watching for bubbles.
 If a leak is found, make the necessary repairs immediately and repeat the above test.
-The furnace must be isolated from the gas supply piping system by closing the manual shutoff valve on the combination gas control valve during pressure testing of the gas supply piping system at pressures up to 1/2 paig.
-The furnace must be disconnected from supply piping and supply piping capped during any pressure testing of 1/2 psig.
+The furnece must be isolated from the gas supply piping system by closing the manual shutoff valve on the combination gas control valve during pressure testing of the gas supply piping system at pressures up to 1/2 psig.
+The furnace must be disconnected from supply piping and supply piping capped during any pressure testing of supply piping system at test pressures in excess of 1/2 psig.